ravendb/bootcamp/src/unit1/lesson6/README.md

 You get access to LINQ support via the `Query` method from the session object.

-Like documents loaded via the `Load` call, documents that were loaded via `Query` are managed by the session.
+Like documents loaded via the `Load` call, documents that were loaded via `Query` are managed by the session (unless you are doing a projection).

 Queries in RavenDB don't behave like queries in relational databases.
 RavenDB does not allow computation during queries, and it doesn't have problems with